idealius/covid-sandbox/readme.md

 Rolling average slider.

-Filled curves option, sometimes better for detecting patterns.
+Filled curves option, sometimes easier on the eyes.

 Totals printed to text area for ranking comparison across N number of days.